jackmleitch/PersonalWebsite/blog/2022-06-20-StravaDataPipeline.md

 We create a DAG to orchestrate our data pipeline.
 We set the pipeline to run weekly which means it will run once a week at midnight on Sunday morning.
 As seen in the diagram below, our DAG will:

-- First extract any recent data using the Strava API and upload it to an S3 bucket
+- First, extract any recent data using the Strava API and upload it to an S3 bucket
 - It will then load this data into a staging table in our Redshift cluster
 - The 3 validation tests will then be executed, messaging our Slack channel the results
 - The staging table will then be inserted into the production table, removing any duplicates in the process
-- Finally a monthly aggregation data model will be created in a new table `activity_summary_monthly`
+- Finally, a monthly aggregation data model will be created in a new table `activity_summary_monthly`

 ![dag](./images/StravaDataPipeline/DAG.png)

 ## Data Visualization

-With the data transformations done we were then able to build out an interactive dashboard using Tableau that updates automatically when new data gets intgested to the data warehouse, which is weekly.
-The dashboard I created was built to investigate how Kudos on my own Strava activities changes over time and location.
-After building this project I shut down the Redshift server as to not incur any costs but a screenshot of the dashboard can be seen below.
+With the data transformations done we were then able to build out an interactive dashboard using Tableau that updates automatically when new data gets ingested to the data warehouse, which is weekly.
+The dashboard I created was built to investigate how Kudos on my Strava activities changes over time and location.
+After building this project I shut down the Redshift server to not incur any costs but a screenshot of the dashboard can be seen below.
 ![dashboard](./images/StravaDataPipeline/dashboard.png)
 ![dashboard](./images/StravaDataPipeline/dashboard_map.png)